ray-project/enhancements/reps/2023-06-06-simplify-sync.md

 - It was easier to route around the legacy code and implement the new storage logic around `StorageContext`, rather than try to refactor the legacy code.
 I recommend we follow this pattern, guarding old vs new sync paths via a feature flag, trying as much as possible to not touch legacy code paths until we are ready to fully remove it.

-## Open Questions

-- For multi-rank checkpointing, should we consolidate outputs from multiple ranks into a single directory, retain the outputs in separate directories (e.g., `rank_{i}`), or provide options to support both?

-- For backwards compatibility, should we provide a (slower, limited) head-node remote filesystem implementation?

 ## Rollout Plan

 ### Impact of Changes